WisTex/Raconteur/doc/en/apps.md

 This app lets you open a post editor at any time.

+## Qrator

+Requires the 'qrator' addon and provides a page to generate QR codes for your requirements.

+## Rainbow Tag

+Requires both the 'rainbowtag' addon and Tagadelic app.
+This converts the tag clouds provided by Tagadelic from monochrome into color.

 ## Search

 One click interface to the search page.

 ## Secrets